-Vivian, as he was known, was educated at various state schools, then Scotch College, before moving to Adelaide in South Australia where he completed his accountancy studies.
+Vivian, as he was known, was educated at various state schools, then Scotch College in Melbourne, before moving to Adelaide in South Australia where he completed his accountancy studies.
 He was employed by estate agents, Jackman & Treloar, when he enlisted at Keswick on 28 May 1915.
 He had previously served for two years in the Victorian Rifles, Citizen Forces.
 He was 26 and gave his religion as Church of England.

 After first being posted to F Company, Base Infantry Depot, Vivian was transferred on 15 June 1915 to the Army Medical Corps.
-In October 1915 he undertook non-commissioned officer training and was then allocated to several Reinforcements units.
+In October 1915 he undertook non-commissioned officer training at Mitcham and was then allocated to several Reinforcements units.
 On 2 March 1916, then a Sergeant with the 4th Reinforcements, 32nd Battalion, he applied for a commission in the AIF and was admitted to Duntroon Military College, Canberra on 22 March 1916 for officer training.
 He was promoted to 2nd Lieutenant on 10 May 1916.

 2nd Lieutenant Bidstrup embarked for England on 14 August 1916 as Officer in Charge of the 2nd Reinforcements, 43rd Battalion, 11th Infantry Brigade.
 He arrived at Plymouth on 30 September and taken on strength of the 11th Training Battalion at No. 8 Camp at Codford on the Salisbury Plain.
 He proceeded to France on 21 October and joined the 50th Battalion, 13th Infantry Brigade on 9 November 1916.
 In a letter he wrote to his family on 7 January 1917, while heading for the Front, he wrote ‘We pushed on further today; had to advance slowly and in file on account of the traffic.
 Once more the roads were muddy and sloppy and the tragedy of war screeched at us from every inch of the landscape.
 We camped the night in huts and tents, mud being the chief factor in our discomfort.’